RiccardoZanaboni/sensor-pattern-analysis/GraphicAnimation/README.md

 # Graphic Animation
-It contains two scripts to show the graphic animation of the three algorithms implemented in this repository:
+It contains a script to show the graphic animation of two algorithms implemented in this repository:
 * Histogram Filter
 * Simulator
-* FSM

 ## Main
 It shows the animation of the output of the histogram filter and simulator.
 Thanks to a parameter from command line you can execute one of the two animation.
-The histogram filter animation shows the output of the filter and the position of the person inside a map of the apartment at every timestamp.
+The histogram filter animation shows the output of the filter and the position of the person inside a map (a graph defined by the room adjacencies) of the apartment at every timestamp.
 The simulator animation  shows the output of the sensor and the position of the person inside a map of the apartment at every timestamp.